zazuko/barnard59/packages/s3/README.md

 ### Upload data to S3

 To put a stream into a S3 bucket, you will need to first write the stream to a file and then use `putObject` to upload the file to S3.

+Direct stream to S3 upload is not supported.